fg-inet/socket-intents/README.md

-The Socket Intents Framework
+The Socket Intents Prototype
 =====================================

-__Socket Intents__ augment the socket interface to enable the application to express what it knows about its communication patterns and preferences.
-This information can then be used by our proactive policies to choose the appropriate interface, tune the network parameters, or even combine multiple interfaces.
+__Socket Intents__ enable an application to express what it knows about its communication patterns and preferences for a new connection or transfer.
+This information can then be used by our Informed Access Network Selection (IANS) policies to choose the appropriate access network, e.g., WiFi or cellular, combine multiple networks using MPTCP, or tune protocol parameters.
-This framework implements a prototype of Socket Intents and enables applications to use them.
+This prototype implements Socket Intents as well as multiple networking APIs that enable applications to use Socket Intents.
 Note that Socket Intents *do not provide any guarantee* of any specific kind of service.
 They are strictly best-effort.

-The actual decision-making is implemented within the __Multi Access Manager__, a daemon that manages the various network interfaces on a host.
+The actual decision-making is implemented within __policies__, which are running in the context of the __Multi Access Manager__, a daemon that manages the various network interfaces on a host.
 The __policy__ is loaded as a shared library within the Multi Access Manager.

 Copyright
 -----